Catherine Howard: Other portraits

-In 1967 art historian Sir Roy Strong noted that both the Toledo portrait and the National Portrait Gallery version appear in the context of a series of portraits of members of the family of the Protector's uncle, Sir Oliver Cromwell (c.
+In 1967, art historian Sir Roy Strong noted that both the Toledo portrait and the National Portrait Gallery version appear in the context of a series of portraits of members of the family of the Protector's uncle, Sir Oliver Cromwell (c.
 1562–1655), and have provenances linking them with the Cromwell family.
-He argued that the portrait in the Toledo Museum of Art, "should by rights depict a lady of the Cromwell family aged 21 c.
-1535–40" and suggested that the lady might be Elizabeth Seymour, wife of Gregory Cromwell, 1st Baron Cromwell, son of Thomas Cromwell, Earl of Essex.
+He argued that the portrait in the Toledo Museum of Art "should by rights depict a lady of the Cromwell family aged 21 c.
+1535–40", and suggested that the lady might be Elizabeth Seymour, wife of Gregory Cromwell, 1st Baron Cromwell, son of Thomas Cromwell, Earl of Essex.
 He stated that a "dated parallel for costume, notably the distinctive cut of the sleeves, is Holbein's Christina of Denmark of 1538."
 John Rowlands agreed that "the portrait could certainly belong to the period c.
 1535–40, but the headdress suggests a date towards its end."
 Herbert Norris claimed that the sitter is wearing a sleeve that follows a style set by Anne of Cleves, which would date the portrait to after 6 January 1540, when Anne's marriage to Henry VIII took place.
 The original Holbein is dated to 1535–1540, but the National Portrait Gallery dates their copy to the late 1600s.
-This would seem to indicate a sitter who was still a connection to be commemorated over a century later (unlike Catherine).
+This would seem to indicate a sitter who was still a connection to be commemorated over a century later, unlike Catherine.

-Historians Antonia Fraser, Diarmaid MacCulloch and Derek Wilson believe that the portrait is likely to depict Elizabeth Seymour.
+Historians Antonia Fraser, Diarmaid MacCulloch, and Derek Wilson believe that the portrait is likely to depict Elizabeth Seymour.
 Fraser has argued that the sitter is Jane Seymour's sister, Elizabeth, the widow of Sir Anthony Ughtred, on the grounds that the lady bears a resemblance to Jane, especially around the nose and chin, and wears widow's black.
 The lady's sumptuous black clothing, an indication of wealth and status, did not necessarily signify mourning; her jewellery suggests otherwise.
-Derek Wilson observed that "In August 1537 Cromwell succeeded in marrying his son, Gregory, to Elizabeth Seymour", the queen's younger sister.
+Wilson observed that "In August 1537 Cromwell succeeded in marrying his son, Gregory, to Elizabeth Seymour", the queen's younger sister.
 He was therefore related by marriage to the King, "an event worth recording for posterity, by a portrait of his [Cromwell's] daughter-in-law."
 The painting was in the possession of the Cromwell family for centuries.
 According to Hans Holbein's most recent biographer, Franny Moyle, "One of the most striking portraits of a woman Holbein ever delivered was of Cromwell's daughter-in-law, painted probably in 1539 as she turned twenty-one."